Seattle City Council primary election at a glance: District 3

 Ami Nguyen is a Yesler Terrace renter who works as a public defender.
 She previously worked as an eviction-prevention lawyer in Los Angeles and is endorsed by the King County Democrats, the National Women’s Political Caucus, the Seattle teachers union and her own union, SEIU 925.

 Logan Bowers is a former Amazon software engineer who now owns cannabis stores with his wife.
-A Capitol Hill renter, he’s endorsed by the Downtown Seattle Association and the Seattle Subway transit-advocacy group.
+A Capitol Hill renter, he’s highest rated by the Downtown Seattle Association and endorsed by the Seattle Subway transit-advocacy group.

 Pat Murakami is the longtime president of a Southeast Seattle crime-prevention group and ran unsuccessfully for a citywide council seat in 2017.
 The Mount Baker homeowner runs an information technology business and is endorsed by the Speak Out Seattle advocacy group, which has opposed safe drug consumption sites, looser homeless camping rules and last year’s short-lived head tax.